-10 skilled nursing facilities in Seward, AK have costs between $1,000,000 to $0 and 100% have photos.
+10 skilled nursing facilities in Seward, AK have costs between $1,000,000 to $0, have input from 152 reviews, and 100% have photos.
 Seniors in a nursing home would appreciate Seward, Alaska for its stunning natural beauty and vibrant community offerings tailored to their interests.
 The Alaska SeaLife Center, which focuses on marine education and conservation, provides engaging programs that can inspire creativity and foster learning among seniors.
 The scenic waterfront along Resurrection Bay offers tranquil walking paths for leisurely strolls or family visits, while the local senior center hosts various social activities that encourage interaction and connection.
 These features create a serene yet active environment perfect for enhancing the quality of life for elderly residents.

 Providence Seward Med & Care Center - Long Term Care Unit